 Through the years, autism research in humans has become more advanced and in-depth.
-With this, more and more people are becoming aware of autism and how it affects individuals, as well as the different ways that those with autism relate with others.
+With this, more and more people are becoming aware of autism and how it affects individuals, as well as the different ways that autistic people relate with others.

 Meanwhile, it makes one curious if developmental conditions such as ASD exist in other species as well.
 This leads to the question: Can animals have autism?
 Let us look at dogs for example.
-It has been observed that there are some dogs who behave in an unusual way, similar to the way persons with autism do.
+It has been observed that there are some dogs who behave in an unusual way, similar to the way autistic people do.

 Pet parents who have experience with dogs behaving differently might ask — can dogs be autistic?
 Is autism in animal species possible?
 For now, the answer from experts is: Maybe.